TylerMcKenna/TodoList/README.md

 3. Navigate one terminal to the backend `cd TodoApi`
 4. Start the backend `dotnet run`
 5. Navigate the other terminal to the frontend `cd frontend`
+6. Install npm packages `npm i`
-6. Start the frontend `npm run dev`
+7. Start the frontend `npm run dev`
-7. Navigate to the address provided by the frontend
+8. Navigate to the address provided by the frontend